 OUR HISTORY: In the early 1970’s, the Quinte Humane Society acquired Eastern Breeders' property at 527 Avonlough Road to utilize as a public animal shelter.
 Prior to this, many animals were placed with Quinte Humane Society volunteers who provided foster homes and animal care.
 Over the decades, we have moved to a professional environment employing Animal Care Attendants with post-secondary training, supported by a skilled management team and governed by a Board of Directors who bring their expertise and experience to #teamQHS.

 Since 1993 we have been affiliated with the Ontario Society for the Prevention of Cruelty to Animals (OSPCA), but remain a locally run, locally funded shelter with all funds raised remaining in our region.

-OUR COMMUNITY SERVICES: Our animal services, known as the Pound, provide care and comfort for strays and owned animals roaming at large.
+OUR COMMUNITY SERVICES: Our Pound services with many municipalities through the region, provide care and comfort for strays and owned animals roaming at large.
 Animal Control brings them to the shelter and we look after them with the hope that their owner will claim them.
 After 5 days, they become our responsibility and ownership and we make all the necessary efforts - medications, spay/neuters, microchips, grooming, surgeries, cuddles - to get them ready for adoption to their new 'Forever Home'.